-There are two primary reasons companies in Arizona and Nevada are required to have Workers Compensation Insurance.
+Indeed, there are two main reasons why companies in Arizona and Nevada are required to have Workers Compensation Insurance.
 The first is to financially protect employees who are injured at work.
-Typically, injured employees are eligible to have their medical expenses covered as well are receive a portion of their pay.
-The other purpose of workers compensation and contractors liability insurance in California is to protect employers from potential lawsuits from injured employees.
+Typically, injured employees are eligible to have their medical expenses covered, as well as receive a percentage of their pay.
+The other purpose of workers compensation and contractors liability insurance in California is to protect employers from potential lawsuits filed by injured workers.

-It is important to note that all C-39 roofing contractors in California, whether or not they have employees, must have workers compensation insurance or have a valid Certification of Self-Insurance on file with CSLB.
+It is important to note that all C-39 roofing contractors in California, whether or not they employ their own workers, must have workers compensation insurance or have a valid Certification of Self-Insurance on file with CSLB.
 Workers comp insurance status is available through the CSLB website when checking a contractor’s license.

-A number of factors go into determining the annual premium of a workers’ comp policy in Nevada and Arizona.
-These include industry classification, a company’s past history of work related injuries (known as experience modification or X-Mod), payroll, special underwriting adjustments like use of a certified health care organization, and any special group or dividend programs.
+A number of factors are weighed in calculating the annual premium for a workers’ comp policy in Nevada and Arizona.
+These may include industry classification, a company’s history of work related injuries (known as experience modification or X-Mod), payroll, special underwriting adjustments, like the use of a certified health care organization, and any special group or dividend programs.

-Cost is always a consideration, but there are other important factors consider when selecting Workers Compensation Insurance or contractors wrap insurance in Arizona.
-Services provided, access to claims adjusters, familiarity with your industry, doctors within their network, and several other considerations should be addressed prior to selecting a policy.
+Cost is always a consideration, but there are other important factors to consider when selecting Workers Compensation Insurance or contractors wrap insurance in Arizona.
+Services provided, access to claims adjusters, familiarity with your industry, and doctors within their network, are some of the things that you’d be wise to consider before selecting a policy.

-As insurance specialists in the construction and building industries, we know workers comp insurance in California, Arizona and Nevada, and can find the right work comp policy for you.
-We quote several markets, so we can custom tailor coverages to meet your specific business needs and budget.
-Because we specialize in the construction industry, we have a solution to your contractor workers’ comp insurance and contractor license bonds in Washington and the surrounding states.
-Call us at (800) 763-0698 or complete the form on this page for your free, no obligation Workers Compensation Insurance quote.
+As insurance specialists in the construction and building industries, we know workers comp insurance in California, Arizona and Nevada, and can find the work comp policy that is right for you.
+Quoting several markets, we can customize and tailor coverages to meet your specific business’s needs and budget.
+Because we specialize in the construction industry, we know all the ideal solutions to your contractor workers’ comp insurance and contractor license bonds, be it in Washington, or surrounding states.
+Call us at (800) 763-0698 or complete the form on this page for your free, no-obligation Workers Compensation Insurance quote.